seanhig/spa-stack/api/WebAPI/README.md

 The `datbase-stack` and `kafka-stack` connection strings have been left in the codebase as they are local secrets and purely for development purposes.

-However the `OAuth2` provider `Client Ids and Secrets` are true secrets.
+However the `OIDC` provider `Client Ids and Secrets` are true secrets.
 These must be registered manually by the developer and the values placed into the configuration.

 > __Note:__ when registering redirect URI values for the OAuth providers, the redirects will be `https://localhost:8090/api/identity/google-signin` and/or `https://localhost:8090/api/identity/microsoft-signin`, respectively.